A-Sadek/FibrilSite/README.md

 The defined sites are aligned in an all vs all manner using Open3d via the provided scripts and instructions in the respective folder

 ### Fibril sites alignment analysis
-The aligned sites are analysed based on the shared surface fraction and the similarity of their surface geometrical and physicochemical features using the provided analysis notebook
+The aligned sites are analysed based on the shared surface fraction and the similarity of their surface geometrical and physicochemical features using the provided analysis notebook in the respective folder